-It is also a good idea for both spouses to be separately represented by a qualified Galveston pre- and post-marital agreements attorney.
+It is also a good idea for both spouses to be separately represented by a qualified Galveston pre-and post-marital agreements attorney.
 Having separate representation will give the final agreement more legitimacy in the eyes of the court.
-If you are contemplating a pre- or post-marital agreement and need independent legal advice, contact the Law Offices of Tad Nelson & Associates today at (281) 962-7817.
+Get the details sorted out before you sign any premarital agreement with an experienced Galveston prenuptial agreement lawyer today.
+Contact the Law Offices of Tad Nelson & Associates at (281) 280-0100.

 Contacting us will only take a moment of your day